Cost of Living Comparison Between Brugge and Antwerp Cost of Living Comparison Between Brugge and Antwerp

 Brugge vs Antwerp: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Brugge and Antwerp?
+What is the total cost difference between living in Brugge and in Antwerp?

 Which city has better-paying jobs?

-On paper, Antwerp earns 17% less.
+On paper, salaries run 11% lower in Antwerp.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Brugge and Antwerp?
+How do apartment prices compare in Brugge and in Antwerp?

-How do commuting costs compare in Brugge and Antwerp?
+How do commuting costs compare in Brugge and in Antwerp?

 What is the difference in childcare costs between Brugge and Antwerp?